What to expect as a patient

 Step 3: Clinical treatment areas

-- Patients will attend one of five main treatment areas – depending on their triage category
+Patients will attend one of four main treatment areas, depending on their triage category:

 - Zone 1 – Resuscitation area for critically ill patients